run-house/runhouse/docs/installation.rst

 Configure Cloud Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Optionally, for `on-demand clusters </docs/tutorials/api-clusters#on-demand-clusters>`_, Runhouse uses
-Runhouse uses `SkyPilot <https://github.com/skypilot-org/skypilot>`_ to launch and manage virtual machine instances on your cloud providers.
+`SkyPilot <https://github.com/skypilot-org/skypilot>`_ to launch and manage virtual machine instances on your cloud providers.
+These steps are not necessary when using static clusters that can be accessed with SSH credentials.

 For each provider, we recommend you begin by checking your configuration with SkyPilot.